Worcestershire County Council: Premises

+Since 2024, the council has had its main offices at Wildwood, a modern office building on Wildwood Drive on the outskirts of Worcester.
+Council meetings and committees are held at various venues around the county, with full council meetings generally held at the Wychavon District Council offices in Pershore.

-The county council has its headquarters at County Hall on Spetchley Road on the outskirts of Worcester.
-The building was purpose-built as the headquarters of Hereford and Worcester County Council and had been completed in 1978.
+Until 2024, the council was based at County Hall on Spetchley Road, also on the outskirts of Worcester.
+County Hall was purpose-built as the headquarters of Hereford and Worcester County Council, and had been completed in 1978.
 The building transferred to the re-established Worcestershire County Council as part of the 1998 reforms.
+County Hall closed in June 2024 after significant structural issues were identified with the building.